aab64/microkineticModel_CO_oxidation/readme.txt

 - File 6 computes the reaction rate constants, using files 7-9 to obtain expressions for adsorption, desorption and Arrhenius reaction.
 - The reaction barriers in file 6 are taken from Farsig et al. [1].
 - The expressions in files 7-9 are taken from Filot (2018) [2].

+File 10 supplies the analytic Jacobian for the tanks-in-series ODEs.
+This is suggested to improve efficiency of *ode23s* in the Matlab documentation.
+However, sufficient stability has been experienced using *ode15s* which is significantly faster than *ode23s* for the current cases.

 [1] Falsig, H., Hvolbaek, B., Kristensen, I.S., Jiang, T., Bligaard, T., Christensen, C.H. and Norskov, J.K., 2008.
 Trends in the catalytic CO oxidation activity of nanoparticles.
 Angewandte Chemie International Edition, 47(26), pp.4835-4839.